Current utility rates can be found in the Utility Rate Sheet.

 The base fees for these services are charged regardless of whether you utilize your services.
 These base fees are used to recover the ongoing expenses required to make these services available to you.
 On-going expenses include operating and maintaining the system, repairing lines, reading meters (water), preparing bills, etc.

-Up-to-date utility information can always be found in the West Richland Master Fee Schedule (PDF).
+More detailed utility information can always be found in the West Richland Master Fee Schedule (PDF).